elenipapadopulos/EmployeeAttritionClassification/README.md

 We've incorporated an in-depth exploratory data analysis (EDA) phase into our project.
 This step involves scrutinizing the dataset to uncover patterns, relationships, and factors that influence employee attrition.

 ## Classification
 Our project's core focus is the application of various classification techniques.
 These include Logistic Regression, Naive Bayes, Linear Discriminant Analysis (LDA), Quadratic Discriminant Analysis (QDA), and k-Nearest Neighbors (KNN).
-Through these methods, we aim to effectively predict attrition
+Through these methods, we aim to effectively predict attrition.

 ## Team Members